csw314/InterviewPrep/README.md

 # InterviewPrep

-This is a repository where I will store the code and stuff during my interview preparation.
+This is a repository where I will store code and other stuff I do during my interview preparation.